 Now available: modern, furnished apartments in The Hague for students and young professionals.
+Are you 23 years or older?
+You can qualify for housing allowance!
 More information: minvm.nl.

 What type of housing accommodations are available for students?

 - Rooms in student houses, offering shared living facilities, either furnished or not;